 The distance is about one to two miles away per the National Park Service website, which means any bear in your area knows you are there and that you have food.

 Can a Bear Smell Sealed Foods?

-Bears will also link the food smell with the food source, this is another reason why you want the food far away from you as you don’t want a bear to identify humans as carrying or being food.
+Bears will also link the food smell with the food source, and this is another reason you want the food far away from you, as you don’t want a bear to identify humans as carrying or being food.

 What About Dehydrated Food?

 As with the above topic on sealed foods, dehydrated foods are just as full of food scents as the non-dehydrated versions.